devon-malling/html5-canvas/README.md

 # html5-canvas
-My goal for this project is to learn how to draw a wall paper design, just for fun
+My goal for this project is to learn how to draw a wall paper design in html5 canvas, just for fun